davidesalerno/group-expenses-manager/ui/README.md

-# Condoman UI
+# Group Expenses Manager UI
-In this folder there will be the projects that are used for the UI Condoman.
+In this folder there will be the projects that are used for the Group Expenses Manager UI.